ayushxx7/ayush-mandowara-blog/content/PredictiveAnalysis/01-Linear-Regression.md

 1. For linear regression predictions, certain assumptions need to be met.
     - X and y should be linearly related
     - Error terms should be normally distributed, have constant variance, have mean 0, and be independent of each other
-2. The null hypothesis for Linear Regression states that beta (coeffecient) has no impact on prediction.
+2. The null hypothesis for Linear Regression states that beta (coefficient) has no impact on prediction.
     - we can use f-statistic, r-squared and t-test to determine the strength of line
 3. sklearn and statsmodel can be used for generating linear regression model.
     - sklearn is quicker to implement